If you’re a low-income earner in Nova Scotia, you may be eligible for the Poverty Reduction Credit from the provincial government.

 - Your previous year’s annual adjusted income was below the set threshold.

-The current income threshold used to determine the eligibility for the credit is $12,000.
-However, the amount will increase to $16,000 starting July 2021.
-That means more people will be eligible for the credit.
+The current income threshold used to determine the eligibility for the credit is $16,000 which is determined every June.

 How do I Apply for Poverty Reduction Credit?